Oleg Sudakov

-Oleg Sudakov (Олег Судаков; 4 May 1962), better known as Manager is a Russian musician, poet, artist, and publicist.
+Oleg Sudakov (Олег Судаков; 4 May 1962), better known as Manager. is a Russian musician, poet, artist, and publicist.

-He has been the lead singer of Manager & Rodina, Tsyganyata i Ya s Ilyicha, Anarkhiya and Armiya Vlasova.
-He is also cofounder of band Kommunizm (with Yegor Letov and Konstantin Ryabinov).
-From 2002 to 2005 Sudakov was leader of the branch of the National Bolshevik Party in Novosibirsk.
+He has been the lead singer of Manager & Rodina, Tsyganyata i Ya s Ilyicha, Anarkhiya, and Armiya Vlasova.
+A frequent collaborator of Yegor Letov, he co-authored several songs for Grazhdanskaya Oborona and co-founded the band Kommunizm with Letov and Konstantin Ryabinov.
+From 2002 to 2005, Sudakov was leader of the Novosibirsk branch of the National Bolshevik Party.